puppetlabs/puppet-docs/source/puppet/4.4/reference/install_osx.md

 [server_install]: {{puppetserver}}/install_from_packages.html
 [where]: ./whered_it_go.html
 [agent_settings]: ./config_important_settings.html#settings-for-agents-all-nodes
-[Puppet Collection]: ./puppet_collections.html
+[puppet_collections]: ./puppet_collections.html
+[server_setting]: ./configuration.html#server

+> **Note:** These instructions describe how to install the open source Puppet agent software on OS X.
+>
+> -   To install the Puppet Enterprise agent on supported operating systems, see [its documentation]({{pe}}/install_agents.html).
+> -   To install the open source agent on Linux distributions that don't have official packages, review [Puppet's prerequisites](./system_requirements.html#platforms-without-packages).
+> -   To install the open source agent on Windows operating systems, see the [Windows installation instructions](./install_windows.html).
+> -   To install the open source agent on Linux distributions, see the [Linux installation instructions](./install_linux.html).
+> -   To install open source Puppet Server on a Puppet master, see [its documentation][server_install].

 ## Make sure you're ready

-Before installing Puppet agent, read the [pre-install tasks](./install_pre.html) and [install Puppet Server][server_install].
+Before installing Puppet agent on any nodes, complete the [pre-install tasks](./install_pre.html) and [install Puppet Server][server_install] on your designated Puppet master.

-> **Note:** If you've used older Puppet versions, Puppet 4 changed the locations for a lot of the most important files and directories.
-[See this page for a summary of the changes.][where]
+> **Note:** Puppet 4 changes the locations for many of the most important files and directories.
+If you're familiar with Puppet 3 and earlier, read [a summary of the changes][where] and refer to the [full specification of Puppet directories](https://github.com/puppetlabs/puppet-specifications/blob/master/file_paths.md).

 ## Review supported versions

+Puppet agent is distributed in a package that includes all of Puppet's prerequisites.
+You don't need to download anything else to install Puppet agent on a node.
+These packages are tied to a [Puppet Collection][puppet_collections] (PC), which is a set of Puppet 4 software designed and tested to work well together.

-{% include pup43_platforms_osx.markdown %}
+{% include pup44_platforms_osx.markdown %}

-To install on other operating systems, see the pages linked in the navigation sidebar.

 ## Download the OS X `puppet-agent` package